mtorr00/Retail-OrderManagement/README.txt

-# Retail Order Management System
+Retail Order Management System
-Coming Soon.

-Using Spring Boot 3 and Spring Security 6 as Backend

-Using React+Tailwind Frontend
+Using a shoe store as an example, website created for displaying products, including shopping cart and user login features, as well as admin level access to order history across all users.

+Uses React + Redux, Spring Security 3